-Prospective pupils are encouraged to undertake a mini-pupillage at Francis Taylor Building.
-Although we consider mini-pupillage to be a useful opportunity to meet prospective pupils, it is not a pre-requisite for their selection and our mini-pupillages are not assessed.
+Prospective pupils are encouraged to undertake a mini-pupillage at Francis Taylor Building and / or to attend the virtual mini-pupillage day.
+Although we consider both to provide useful opportunities to meet prospective pupils, neither is a pre-requisite for their selection and our mini-pupillages are not assessed.

-Chambers’ mini-pupillages are designed to be most useful to those who are (or who will be shortly eligible) to apply for pupillage.
+Chambers’ mini-pupillages and the virtual mini-pupillage are designed to be most useful to those who are eligible (or who will be shortly eligible) to apply for pupillage.

 We therefore require that: